-- 42.5 The race will be resumed behind the safety car when the green lights are illuminated.
-The safety car will enter the pits after one lap unless: - all cars are not yet in a line behind the safety car; - team personnel are still clearing the grid; - a further incident occurs necessitating another intervention.
+- 42.4 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given taking all equipment with them.
+If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
+In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 42.5 The race will be resumed behind the safety car when the green lights are illuminated.
+The safety car will enter the pits after one lap unless : - all cars are not yet in a line behind the safety car ; - team personnel are still clearing the grid ; - a further incident occurs necessitating another intervention.